Learning to Fly: IP Flight FAQs

 What Happens When I Get There?

 Students will be provided with detailed instructions to help them get from the airport to their program location.
-Programs will provide shuttles at various times throughout the arrival day.
+Programs will provide shuttles at various times throughout the arrival day if students arrive within the acceptable arrival window.
 If you are asked about your purpose of travel when going through immigration, show your IP entry letter.

 What If I'm an RA?